-Understand what silviculture is and the various treatments used, both in even-aged and uneven- aged management (thinning, clear cutting, shelter wood, selection cutting, precommercial thinning, site preparation and planting).
+Understand what TRIAD forest management is and the silviculture methods used in the different zones.
+Including even-aged and uneven- aged management (Selection, irregular shelterwoods, shelterwoods, commercial thinning, clear cutting, precommercial thinning, site preparation, competition control and planting).

 Know how to use forestry tools and equipment in order to measure tree diameter, height and basal area.
 Be able to examine growth rings to determine tree age and tree history (periods of drought, growth, scarring from fire).